mk19409-prog/Data-Collection-Data-Wrangling-and-Visualization/README.md

 ---

 # How to Run Latex Project Using Overleaf
-You need to download the `Water_Quality_Index_Prediction_Using Machine Learnig.zip` file from the `Latex File' folder in this repository.
+You need to download the `Water_Quality_Index_Prediction_Using Machine Learnig.zip` file from the `Latex File` folder from this repository.
 Then follow these simple following steps:

 - Go to https://www.overleaf.com/
 - Click New Project → Upload Project